 In a new Vulture profile published Monday, Kimmel says ABC has not yet begun talks with him about what comes after his current contract expires in May 2027.

-“I don’t know what ABC is going to want to do,” Kimmel told Vulture’s Kathryn VanArendonk, who reports that in the past, he and the network have already begun contract negotiations by this point in the year.
+“I don’t know what ABC is going to want to do,” Kimmel told Vulture’s Kathryn VanArendonk, who reports that in the past, he and the network had already begun contract negotiations by this point in the year.

 That uncertainty comes after Disney extended Kimmel’s deal in December 2025 for just one additional year, rather than the more typical three-year renewal.
 At the time, the extension ensured Jimmy Kimmel Live! would remain on ABC through May 2027.